Bank & Statement Import

 Stage Meaning Action Needed

-✅ Auto High-confidence match from rules Review and accept
+✅ Auto Strong-confidence match derived from established rules Review and accept

-📐 Rule Matched by your custom rules Review and accept
+📐 Rule Categorized by a rule you previously configured Review and accept

-💡 Smart AI-suggested category Confirm or change category
+💡 Smart AI-proposed category based on patterns Confirm the suggestion or pick a different category

 📋 Existing?
-May match transaction already in books Confirm or reject match
+Potentially duplicates a record already in your ledger Confirm the match or reject it

-✔️ Accepted Ready to post Post to books when ready
+✔️ Accepted Approved and queued for posting Post to your books when ready

 Creating Mapping Rules